Detektr-Security/Detektr-Overview/README.md

 ## What Detektr Is Not

-Detektr is not:
+Detektr is intentionally not:
-- A traditional malware sandbox clone
+- A static analysis or SAST replacement
-- A static code scanner
+- A vulnerability scanner producing theoretical findings
-- A replacement for EDR or SIEM
+- A compliance reporting tool
-- A one-time assessment tool
+- A traditional malware sandbox focused only on reverse engineering

-Detektr is built to complement existing security stacks by validating them under controlled, repeatable attack conditions.
+Detektr focuses on behavioral evidence, execution context, and validation of security assumptions inside real environments.

 ---